 "The MTD deployment was just awesome.
 It has worked perfectly for us because users don’t have to do anything to enable it on their devices...I see MTD as insurance — something you hope you never need but that’s always good to have just in case."

-Applications Manager HHNK
+Applications Manager, HHNK

 MobileIron helps “open up the world of apps for our people”

-Looking ahead: Expanding the possibilities of mobile
+Looking ahead: Expanding desktop security and mobile management

 To remain agile in the midst of constantly changing remote workforce conditions, HHNK will continue to rely on MobileIron to support more mobile devices, apps, and services.
 For example, thanks to the success HHNK experienced with MTD and ZSO, HHNK plans to transfer its Windows 10 laptops from another solution to MobileIron UEM.
 The agency also continues to look for new ways to improve mobile innovation and efficiency to help maintenance workers do more with less, especially since these types of workers are very scarce in the Netherlands.
 With greater mobile flexibility and security enabled by MobileIron, HHNK ensures both remote and field workers can stay productive wherever they work.